AsaKientz/covid-forecasting/README.md

 As of mid-May 2020, various policies have been adopted in the US for roughly 2 months to reduce infection rates of COVID-19.
 These policies vary widely from state to state, as well as city to city, and have become sources of social tension and political debate.

 An evidence-based approach needs to be a leading part of the conversation to shape policy.
+Specifically, based on the infection data, **when will a region's infection rate be low enough to justify relaxing policies and measures around lockdowns / stay-at-home and even social distancing?**

 ---
 ## Background